 She claims it culminated one night when, as he told her, three fellow Marines jumped him while he was in his bunk in the barracks and beat him to the point that he developed a stutter.

 “He was having a nightmare, and they got tired of it,” Sandi explains.

-On November 9, 2006, Wold and two of his friends, Joshua Frey and Nathaniel Leoncio, spent the day together, which culminated in a trip to a tattoo parlour.
+On November 9, 2006, Wold and two of his friends, Joshua Frey and Nathaniel Leoncio, spent the day together, which culminated in a trip to a tattoo parlor.
 To his seven other tattoos, Wold added one more.
-On the inside of his right forearm, he got a multicoloured design depicting a woman, an eagle and a banner reading all american bad ass.
+On the inside of his right forearm, he got a multicolored design depicting a woman, an eagle, and a banner reading all american bad ass.

 They returned to his room around 6:30 that night and planned to watch a movie.
 According to legal and medical reports, one of the friends watched Wold try to take his medications again, but reminded him he had already done so.
 By some accounts, Wold would do this quite often, repeating doses of medications he had forgotten he’d taken.
 Wold reclined on his bed and put a pinch of dip between his lower lip and gum as had become his habit before going to bed when he was deployed in Iraq.
 At a certain point in the evening, he told his friends he was not feeling well and was starting to get cold.
 The friends left around 11:30 with promises to return in the morning for a camping trip they had planned for the weekend.